 - Florida Healthy Kids Corporation

-Florida Healthy Kids Corporation posted a notice on their site about a data breach incident which exposed 3.5 million personal information.
+Florida Healthy Kids Corporation posted a notice on their site about a data leak incident which exposed 3.5 million personal information.

 - Gore Medical Management, LLC

-Gore Medical Management, a medical practice company based in Griffin, GA, has discovered a historic data breach involving the PHI of 79,100 individuals.
+Gore Medical Management, a medical practice company based in Griffin, GA, has discovered a historic data leak involving the PHI of 79,100 individuals.

 - RF EYE PC dba Cochise Eye and Laser